nicholaseager/nicholaseager.github.io/_themes/animals.md

 ---
 layout: place
 title: 'Animals'
-subtitle: 'Our planet has a diverse range of animals, which is a testament to the incredible adaptability and resilience of life.'
+description: 'Our planet has a diverse range of animals, which is a testament to the incredible adaptability and resilience of life.'
 date: 2022-01-01 00:00:00
-description: Wildlife photography, pet photography
 image: photos/vi/2021/DSCF9546
 ---